yuantsai1115/join-elements-frontend/README.md

 *Please refer to backend repository as well to run this service. https://github.com/yuantsai1115/join-elements-backend*

 ## Backgrounds
+Elements in the BIM model normally have conflicts to each other during the modelling process.
+These conflicts affect the applications of BIM models such as the quantity take-off, or rendering.
+Therefore, modeller use the join function in modelling tool to merge these elements one-by-one.
+It is a tedious yet necessary process in AEC industry.
+This service automatically join all elements in the BIM model to save a lot of time.
+Modeller can simply upload the model and let the server do the job, and download it back afterwards.

 ## Features
+- Automatically join elements in BIM model
+- Support Revit 2020-2022
+- No installation needed

 ## Live Demo
 Main branch is deployed to https://join-elements.netlify.app/.